-2. List out all your start a side hustle ideas
+2. List out all your side hustle ideas

 If you’ve been thinking about starting a side hustle for a while, you may have a clear idea of what you want to do.
 But if you’re totally clueless, I’ll help you figure it out.

 Here are five questions to ask yourself to help you brainstorm some side hustle ideas:

 - What am I passionate about or interested in?